 The graph flashed like a Christmas Tree when we drifted over a solid wall of shad.
 Larger flashes along the bottom indicated feeding fish.
 One throw of the cast net by my nephew, Travis, and our live well was overflowing with enough shad to fish all day.

-I nodded my head in approval as I recalled how WhoreDog takes care of Doc, who has MS. Watching their 25 year odd couple relationship is something to behold.
-On their fishing trips he drives the truck.
-Launches the boat, Catches the bait and baits his hook.
+I nodded my head in silent approval as I recalled how The WhoreDog takes care of my brother Doc.
+He has MS. Watching their 25 year odd couple relationship is something to behold.
+On their fishing trips The WhoreDog drives the truck.
+Launches the boat.
+Catches the bait and baits his hook.

 “Why the split shot?”
 I asked.